How to get a job in 2019

 Analyze your skills and past experiences before creating or updating your resume, optimizing your LinkedIn profile or applying for a job.

 Craft your professional brand to align with the required and preferred skills and experience for your target job.
 Paint a holistic picture using your entire digital persona, demonstrating why you are the best fit for your ideal job.
-Types of skills to articulate and demonstrate are:
+Skills to articulate and demonstrate are:

 Professional values: Professional values are “business-related beliefs or principles that guide professional behavior.
 Values may reflect ethics, practices, standards and other norms within a commercial environment,” according to Business Dictionary.
 Professional values include the set of beliefs that enable you to make any judgment calls at work to ensure the best interest of the department and the employer are promoted.